Casa Program Curriculum

 Enrollment Requirements

-To enroll in the Casa Program your child must be at least 2.5 years of age by the beginning of the school year and fully toilet-trained.
-Early admission to the Casa Program is available to children in the Bambini Program once they have reached the age of two and a half years, as long as they are toilet-trained.
+To enroll in the Casa Program your child must be at least 2.5 years of age by the beginning of the school year and independently toileting.
+Early admission to the Casa Program is available to children in the Bambini Program once they have reached the age of two and a half years, as long as they show readiness and are using the toilet completely and independently.

-Each child progresses at their own pace, allowing them to be challenged based on each individual need.
-Just as they learned to sit, crawl, walk and run they naturally learn to do the rest, when presented with the right environment.
+Each child progresses at his own pace, allowing him to be challenged based on individual need.
+Just as children learned to sit, crawl, walk, and run they naturally learn to do the rest, when presented with the right environment.

 Areas of Education